-Voluntarily increasing the size of your excess will lower the cost of your travel insurance, but be sure to set it at a realistic level - you don't want to make it so high that there's no point claiming on the insurance should anything happen!
+Voluntarily increasing your excess should lower the cost of your travel insurance, but be sure to set it at a realistic level - you don't want to make it so high that there's no point claiming on the insurance should anything happen!
 Your travel insurance excess should be an amount that you can comfortably pay if ever you need to make a claim on your policy.

 Travel insurance from the UK usually takes the form of Europe-only or Worldwide cover.
 It's important that you take out a type of insurance policy that covers you for all the countries you plan to visit, as you will not be able to make a claim if you mistakenly purchase Europe-only insurance but travel to America, for example.

-Check with your provider, as many Europe-only insurance policies stretch to include border countries, such as Egypt or Turkey - you may get lucky and be able to save significantly.
+It's always worth checking with your provider, as many Europe-only travel insurance policies stretch to include border countries, such as Egypt or Turkey - you may get lucky and be able to save significantly.

-If you are only going on one holiday a year, single trip insurance is probably the best option for you – a one-off insurance policy tailored to that trip.
+If you are only going on one holiday a year, single-trip insurance is probably the best option for you – a one-off insurance policy tailored to that particular trip.

 For those who are planning a multi-country extended trip, such as a gap year of travelling, you may need backpackers’ travel insurance, as standard travel insurance is unlikely to provide cover beyond a month.